unicode-org/message-format-wg/spec/data-model/README.md

 This data model might also be used to:
-- parse a non-MessageFormat 2 message into a data model (and therefore re-serialized as MessageFormat 2).
+- parse a non-MessageFormat 2 message into a data model (and therefore re-serialize it as MessageFormat 2).
   Note that this depends on compatibility between the two syntaxes.
 - re-serialize a MessageFormat 2 message into some other format including (but not limited to) other formatting syntaxes